cleverlight/alexstanhope/_includes/presentations/2018-05-28-be-the-problem-you-perceive-in-the-world.md

 It's not.

-When my country's Government had the honourable men of the Armed Forces engaged in the dishonourable activity of suppressing uprisings in their Indian Colony - a national shame that fades with time but haunts me still - Ghandi didn't advocate fighting fairly or meeting British violence with only an equal and fair response.
+When my country's Government had the honourable men of the Armed Forces engaged in the dishonourable activity of suppressing uprisings in their Indian Colony - a national shame that fades with time but haunts me still - Ghandi didn't advocate fighting fairly or meeting British violence with only an equal and measured response.
 He had them lay down their bodies in surrender to the terrible beatings they received.
+He advocated for peaceful demonstrations and revolutionary civil disobedience.
+It was the innovation that fed the Indian Independence struggle, united the population and ultimately undermined British authority.

 The world doesn't change when lobbied by a proportionate response.
 It requires of me radical personal accountability, ruthless reintegration of all my projections, total ownership of the problems I'm a participant in.